gabrielweyer/vsts-linux-build-agent/README.md

 Depending on your requirements you can change the value of `storageAccountType` and `diagnosticsStorageAccountType`.

-The build agent has been configured to use a static public IP address so that it can whitelisted if you wish to run databases migration from it when deploying.
+The build agent has been configured to use a static public IP address so that it can be whitelisted if you wish to run databases migrations from it when deploying.
 It also makes it easier to SSH into it.

 The post deployment script needs to be publicly accessible on the internet.
 I'm using a [Gist][extensions-gist], if you decide to modify it you'll need to host it somewhere and modify the `./src/template.json` accordingly. **Warning**: do not harcode any credentials in this file!